harvard-edge/MAVBench/docs/readMes/profiling.md

-# Profiling
 Various mission metrics such mission-time, energy, etc. and compute metrics such as various processes' throughput can be profiled using our toolset.
+This document descirbes steps toward this end.

 1. cd MAVBench_base_dir/build-scripts
 2. host_setup_env_var.cmd